About us

 Director

-Antony’s PhD included a detailed analysis of marine heritage management across seven countries in north-west Europe, combining research into the history and implementation of UK legislation with commercial diving in support of the Protection of Wrecks Act 1973 as a member of the Archaeological Diving Unit (ADU).
+Early in his career, Antony combined academic training in European and international organisations, and sea-use law and management, with practical diving-based fieldwork on both submerged prehistoric sites and shipwrecks.
+His PhD included detailed comparative analysis of marine heritage in European countries and research into the history and implementation of UK legislation.
+Antony also took part in commercial diving operations in support of the Protection of Wrecks Act 1973 as a member of the Archaeological Diving Unit (ADU).

 Emma Firth, BA(Hons), MSc, MCIfA